One, Simple Tip for Capturing Patients’ Contact Info: Mobile and Email

 These days, it’s not so simple.
 Phone books are ancient relics, and more and more people every year opt to use their mobile phone number as their primary means of contact.
 In fact, as of Q4 2016, over half the nation’s adults had abandoned their landline.

-This is a problem for ECPs who want to communicate with patients in between exams – to schedule or confirm appointments or to reorder contact lenses, for example.
-Without a reliable contact method, the doctor-patient relationship may be threatened and ECPs risk losing reorder revenue to any number of regional and online competitors in the market.
+This is a problem for ECPs who want to communicate with patients in between exams via text – to schedule or confirm appointments or to reorder contact lenses, for example.

 Why Capturing Patient Contact Information is Crucial

 In this information age, patients are all about convenience.
-They want to store their information on their phones, have instant access to the web, and use an amalgamation of software programs to organize their daily lives.
-As such, the past few decades have been accompanied by a shift in the way your patients want to receive communications from you, their eye doctor.
+They want to store their information on their phones, have instant access to the web, and use a variety of software programs to organize their daily lives.
+This push to digital devices and communications has also driven a shift in the way your patients want to receive communications from you, their eye doctor.

-Before, everything was done via direct mail and calls to a patient’s home phone number.
-While there’s still a place for direct mail in your patient communication strategy, relying on home phone numbers (which patients may not even have) is unreliable.
-These methods have not only been replaced by text SMS and email; studies have shown that the latter communication methods are the best for being more engaged in your patients’ care.
+Decades ago, everything was done via direct mail and phone calls to a patient’s home phone number.
+While there’s still a place for direct mail in your patient communication strategy, relying on home phone numbers (which patients may no longer even have) is unreliable.
+Studies have shown that communicating by text and email messaging is the best method for being more engaged with your patients.

-The logic is simple: when you’re contacting patients on their terms, you’re fitting into their need for convenience.
-Now you’re able to communicate with them in a way that involves them, whether you’re reminding them to schedule an appointment, promoting an event or in-store special, or reminding them to reorder contact lenses.
+The logic is simple: when you’re contacting patients on their terms, they’ll be more likely to take action and engage with you.
+You’re able to communicate with them in a way that involves them, whether you’re reminding them to schedule an appointment, promoting an event or in-store special, or reminding them to reorder contact lenses.

 The Problem: How Do You Get Patient Contact Information?